davidazaria/shoko/README.md

 At the moment I envision this being a JavaScript powered application, and I look to incorporate React as well for the front-end development.

 ## Phases to completion
 **Phase 1** - Project inception and planning.
-In this phase, I look to flesh out the steps I will need to take to deliver this project on either Friday January 26, 2018 or Monday January 29, 2018 (TBD).
+In this phase, I look to flesh out the steps I will need to take, i.e. user stories, to deliver this project on either Friday January 26, 2018 or Monday January 29, 2018 (date still TBD).
 In addition, there will be investigation into the third party API's to ensure good use case functionality. **Due Thursday January 18, 2018**

 **Phase 2** - Setting up local server and React app.
 Would like to investigate deploying Webpack.
 Can I successfully make an API call with one or more words will be the biggest deliverable here. **Due Friday January 19, 2018**